Japan's emperor prays for peace in first abdication in 200 years

 US President Donald Trump and First Lady Melania offered their "heartfelt appreciation" to the royal pair in a statement.

 Crown Prince Naruhito, 59, will inherit the throne in ceremonies on Wednesday.
-He studied at Oxford and together with his Harvard-educated wife, Crown Princess Masako, will give the monarchy a cosmopolitan flavour.
+He studied at Oxford and together with his Harvard-educated wife, Masako, will give the monarchy a cosmopolitan flavour.

+Emperor Akihito officially was to remain the monarch until midnight, when the new Reiwa era, meaning "beautiful harmony", was to begin.